storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 Parameters:

 * `request.spgNftContract`: The address of the NFT collection.
+* `request.allowDuplicates`: Set to true to allow minting IPs with the same NFT metadata.
 * `request.recipient`: \[Optional] The address of the recipient of the minted NFT, default value is your wallet address.
 * `request.ipMetadata`: \[Optional] The desired metadata for the newly minted NFT and newly registered IP.
   * `request.ipMetadata.ipMetadataURI` \[Optional] The URI of the metadata for the IP.